Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-May 26th, 2023
+May 29th, 2023
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-167:
+New in this latest version release-168:

 1.)
-This is a mostly minor release, previously vetted in my personal save, so consider it "update safe."
-All it does is patch a small memleak on game reloading.
-Further fixes are forthcoming someday, but this felt important enough to get out early. :)
+In past release, Kopernicus has downsampled biome and scatter lat/long coordinates to improve performance.
+This is sensible.
+What is not sensible is it was doing it to two decimal places, leaving it very rough as far as precision.
+This default has been changed to 5, and made configurable via config option "ScatterlatLongDecimalPrecision."
+As this is a simple change with little odds of causing harm, it is being pushed out immediately to stable.

 Known Bugs: